 “The Blairites” are the reason Corbyn’s Labour Party won’t win a General Election.
 Corbyn’s approval ratings plummeting?
-It’s because of the Blarities briefing against him.
-An MP resigns from their seat?
+It’s because of the Blairites briefing against him.
+Does an MP resign from their seat?
 Blairite coup.
-Labour’s polling getting worse week after week?
+Is Labour’s polling getting worse week after week?
 It was fine until the Blairites.
-It was the Blairites who elected Gareth Snell, the anti-Corbyn candidate, in attempt to lose Stoke.
-You see Blairites are both ruthless careerist politicians who will do anything to get Labour back in to power but are also masterminding plots to keep Labour out of power.
-They are completely toxic: clinging to the values of an ex. leader with lower approval ratings than Corbyn.
+It was the Blairites who elected Gareth Snell, the anti-Corbyn candidate, in an attempt to lose Stoke.
+You see Blairites are both ruthless careerist politicians who will do anything to get Labour back into power but are also masterminding plots to keep Labour out of power.
+They are completely toxic: clinging to the values of an ex. a leader with lower approval ratings than Corbyn.
 The public hate Blairites, they’re the reason we lost so many members and why our share of the vote decreased during New Labour’s tenure, oh and at the same time they’re so revered that their opinion of Corbyn can sway voters.

 So who are these apparent puppet masters?
 Who are The Blairites?

-Well Blair obviously – he’s a massive Blairite.
-He loves all the Blair stuff: Iraq, PFI, tuition fees, academies etc… I think we can all agree on that.
-Technically the term “Blairite” refers to the most right-wing faction of the Labour Party which would include: Liz Kendall, a self-confessed “fan” of Blair, Jamie Reed, Tristam Hunt and David Miliband.
+Well, Blair obviously – he’s a massive Blairite.
+He loves all the Blair stuff: Iraq, PFI, tuition fees, academies, etc… I think we can all agree on that.
+Technically the term “Blairite” refers to the most right-wing faction of the Labour Party which would include: Liz Kendall, a self-confessed “fan” of Blair, Jamie Reed, Tristam Hunt, and David Miliband.
 Four of those people are no longer serving as MPs.
-Caroline Flint would often be classed as a Blarite but after condemning Blair’s speech on Friday, towing the party line on Marr this morning and voting in line with three-line whip on Article 50 people are not sure what to think.
+Caroline Flint would often be classed as a Blairite but after condemning Blair’s speech on Friday, towing the party line on Marr this morning, and voting in line with a three-line whip on Article 50 people are not sure what to think.

 And here’s the problem: some Corbyn supporters seem to use the term Blairite to describe ANYONE who has ever disagreed with Corbyn.

 David Lammy, the MP for Tottenham, is called a Blairite because he defied Corbyn on the Article 50 vote.
-However he is also one of the MPs who nominated Corbyn to be leader in 2015.
+However, he is also one of the MPs who nominated Corbyn to be a leader in 2015.